bhcleek/ansible-playbooks/roles/aprs-igate/README.md

 # aprs-igate

-The aprs-igate role provides three distinct services for running an igate.
-Two of them, aprs-igate and sdr-igate, do not transmit.
-The third,  and igate, is a TX igate.
+The aprs-igate role provides two method for running an igate.
+The first is a listen-only igate that relies on an SDR.
+The other provides a TX igate.

 ## services

+### sdr-aprs

+sdr-aprs is a service that listens to APRS on 144.390 via an rtl-sdr device with rtl-fm and sends the output to a socket.
+Disabled by default.

 ### sdr-igate

 sdr-igate is a listen only igate that works with an SDR device.
-Disabled by default.

-### aprs-igate

-aprs-igate is a listen only igate that works with a physical radio.
+It listens for its data on the socket that sdr-aprs outputs to.
 Disabled by default.

 ### igate